Ryan-Rudes/rc2020/README.md

 **Wednesday, November 18, 2020**
 * Wrote the `LPG` Model class and the Embedding layer it uses to encode the categorical prediction vector <img src="https://render.githubusercontent.com/render/math?math=y">

+**Sunday, November 22, 2020**
+* Began to attempt the first tests at a simple implementation.
+Work in progress, but starting to write the overall code.

 ## Task Log
 - [x] Read DeepMind's [*Discovering Reinforcement Learning Algorithms*](https://arxiv.org/pdf/2007.08794v1.pdf)
 - [x] Write the gym Class for the custom Grid World environments